k21971/EvilHack/doc/evilhack-changelog.md

 - Casting stone to flesh at a monster in the process of being stoned will cure it
 - Fix: zero out rooms[] in savelev()
+- Fix: corpses showing as rotten after being removed from an ice box